Mechanical keyboard glossary of terms

 Refers to what the mechanical switches are mounted to on the keyboard.
 Mounting to a metal plate can feel more stable and sturdy than mounting directly to the circuit board, but it isn’t always a big difference.

-A technology used in non-mechanical keyboards that uses a rubber dome to provide resistance and feedback.
+A technology used in non-mechanical keyboards that use a rubber dome to provide resistance and feedback.
 These are standard in most all keyboards and laptops today (but not all!).

 The most popular type of switch used in today’s mechanical keyboards.
-There’s many different types with varying characteristics known by their color names (Red, Blue, Brown, Black, Clear, etc.)
+There are many different types with varying characteristics known by their color names (Red, Blue, Brown, Black, Clear, etc.).
+Each one can have its own travel distance, force, and activation point, allowing for substantial modifications on most mechanical keyboards.

 RGB (red, green, blue) refers to colorful backlit mechanical keyboards that can display a wide variety of colors (often claimed to be up to 16 million!).
-This is achieved by LED’s beneath each key that are capable of mixing colors to fit your needs.
+This is achieved by LEDs beneath each key that are capable of mixing colors to fit your needs.
+In some keyboards, these colors can be programmed to display different patterns of lights beneath the keys.